aws-cloudformation/aws-cloudformation-resource-providers-amplify/aws-amplify-domain/docs/README.md

 ## Return Values

+### Ref

+When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the Arn.

 ### Fn::GetAtt

 The `Fn::GetAtt` intrinsic function returns a value for a specified attribute of this type.
 The following are the available attributes and sample return values.